kgisl/pythonFDP/manual/README.md

     lab1-62ramya.py.md
     lab8-62ramya.py.md

+## Sample
-A sample file is provided with contains
+A sample [file](lab6-kgashok.py.md) is provided with contains
   - the problem description and the code.
   - A Cloudcoder exercise link if available
   - possible viva questions

+### Guidelines

+1. Please create github accounts and start adding in your respective names.
+2. Make sure that you are checking coding standards against PEP-8 guidelines.
+3. Make sure that the code compiles and logically correct as well.
+4. Multiple contributions will be evaluated, and the best will be chosen to be part of the lab manual.